-- 1 If Audition is open, close it without saving so you can start fresh.
+- 1 Close any open files without saving so you can start fresh.
 Choose File > Open, navigate to the Lesson04 folder, and open the file DeEsser.wav. - 2 Click an Effects Rack insert's right arrow button, and then choose Amplitude and Compression > DeEsser. - 3 Enable looping on the Transport, and then start playback. - 4 As the file plays, you'll see a display of the frequency spectrum.
 Sibilants are high frequencies.
 Look carefully at the spectrum and confirm that you see peaks in the range around 10000Hz. - 5 To make it easier to find the sibilants, set the Threshold to -40dB and Bandwidth to 7500Hz.